Estimating the entanglement of random multipartite quantum states: Random matrix product states

 where $C_n$ is the cyclic permutation group of \(n\) elements.
 The cyclically symmetrized tensor \(X_c\) has the real and imaginary parts of its entries sampled from \(\mathcal{N}\big(0, \frac{2}{dn}\big)\) for locations with no repeated indices.
 Its expected Euclidean norm is asymptotically (as \(d\rightarrow\infty\)) scaled by a factor \(\frac{1}{\sqrt{n}}\) as compared to the Euclidean norm of the non-symmetrized tensor.\\

 As we show in Figures \ref{fig:mps_vs_non_gauss} and \ref{fig:mps_vs_cyc_gauss}, when the local dimension \(d\) is fixed, the value of the normalized injective norm of a Gaussian MPS saturates, as \(q \to \infty\), towards that of a corresponding Gaussian tensor with the same local dimension \(d\).
-One can verify this by comparing the value, for a given \(d\), of the estimated functions in Table \ref{table:c1_c2} to the limiting value, as \(q \to \infty\), of the estimated functions in Table \ref{table:mps_fit_params}.\looseness-1
+One can verify this by comparing the asymptotes, for a given \(d\), with the value of the estimated injective norm of Gaussian tensors with the same dimension.\looseness-1